History of Pentecostalism in India: Robert F. Cook and the Church of God

-During the early 20th century the Pentecostal movement experienced rapid growth with the arrival of a number of foreign missionaries.
+During the early 20th century, the Pentecostal movement experienced rapid growth with the arrival of a number of foreign missionaries.
 One of the most significant among the missionaries of that period was Robert F. Cook, from the United States.
-Though a number of missionaries came before him and though the Pentecostal experience took place in India independent of foreign missionary work, it was Cook who first established works that began to spread into neighboring areas.
 He came to India in October 1913 and established a few mission posts in North India.
 However, due to lack of support, he was unable to develop his work in a significant manner.
 Cook relocated his headquarters to Mulakuzha in Kerala.
 The headquarters of the Church of God in India remains there now.

-Until 1921, Cook was stationed in Bangalore.
-However, in 1920, he became acquainted with Kalloor Chacko, of Thrikkannamangal, Kottarakara, and was convinced by him to relocate to Thrikkannamangal.
-In January 1921, he headquartered his work in a rented home adjacent to Chacko's and began his work in Kerala.
-He registered his churches under the name "Malankara Full Gospel Church of God".
-By 1922, he passed his work in Bangalore over to fellow workers and permanently moved to Thrikkannamangal.

 The Pentecostal Mission

 The Pentecostal Mission (TPM), formerly known as Ceylon Pentecostal Mission (CPM), is a Pentecostal denomination which originated in Ceylon, now Sri Lanka.
 The international headquarters is now situated in Chennai, Tamil Nadu, India.
 Ceylon Pentecostal Mission was founded in 1923 by a convert from Hinduism named Ramankutty, later known as Pastor Paul.
 Pastor Paul was born to Hindu parents in the district of Trichur in Kerala.
 While in Sri Lanka, at the age of 18, he became a Christian.
 Later, he began to preach and share the gospel in various parts of India and Sri Lanka.
 In the initial stages, he had worked with other evangelists.
 Pastor Paul served as the founder and chief pastor of this church.

 This organization stands out among the Pentecostal churches because of its exclusivist teachings and organization structure.
 Some of the distinctive features are that full-time workers were expected to practice an ascetic life-style including celibacy, obedience to the elder pastors, and communal living (including disposal of private possessions) in faith homes.
-Today the church is known by different names in different countries, but all stand under the name of “The Pentecostal Mission”.
+Today the church is known by different names in different countries, but all stand under the name of "The Pentecostal Mission".
 It now has churches in over 85 countries.